umitkablan/vim-auf/README.md

     return 'invalid!!!'
   endif
   return 'mytypefmt ' . a:inpath . ' ' . mode . ' -o ' . a:outpath
 endfunction

+" Return ranged addition of the passed command line.
+" OPTIONAL: If not defined it means this formatter doesn't support RANGE. function! auf#formatters#mytypefmt0#cmdAddRange(cmd, line0, line1) abort
+    return a:cmd . ' -lines ' . a:line0 . ' ' . a:line1 " say it supports -lines argument
+endfunction

+" Return filepath-added command as extended from 'cmd' base function! auf#formatters#mytypefmt0#cmdAddOutfile(cmd, outpath) abort
+    return a:cmd . ' -o ' . a:outpath " say it supports -o argument
+endfunction

 " Register our formatter to the auf-registry